 Description: Giving students extra time on an exam

 Considerations: Wherever possible, instructors will be required to manage the additional time accommodation as per the student’s accommodation letter.
-Digital testing platforms (such as Blackboard Learn) have built in functions for increasing or removing testing time limits.
-Email the firstname.lastname@example.org for support with adjusting the timing variables on quizzes and tests in Blackboard Learn.
+Digital testing platforms (such as Brightspace have built in functions for increasing or removing testing time limits.
+Email the firstname.lastname@example.org for support with adjusting the timing variables on quizzes and tests in Brightspace.
 Take home or open book exams often have a very long exam writing window so may or may not require extra time added for students with disabilities.

 Description: Respondus Lockdown, Canvas, Proctorio, etc.